Sunday, 15 December 2024

 https://infocheck.abujaelectricity.com/

-Saturday 2 March 2024
+Saturday, 2 March 2024

 Imaginary forces of the market

 The imaginary forces of the market can be extremely selfish, greedy, and cruel.
-The point we've all along been making is that the idea of completely leaving the market to the free reigns and vagaries of extreme market forces is dangerous for the economy.
+The point we've all along been making is that the idea of completely leaving the market to the free reins and vagaries of extreme market forces is dangerous for the economy.
 Even Adam Smith (1723-1790), the father of free enterprise, argued for the pursuit of free market system under condition of equity and justice towards public good.

 If we had thought that, by floating the #Naira, it will not sink under huge commercial pressures of the market but it's sinking as it were, it's high time we reduced the free hands of the topsy-turvy market.
 If, as nature abhors vacuum, the vacated role of the #CBN has been surreptitiously hijacked by #binance, it's high time the CBN resumed its statutory role.